 Progress Report for Regular M. Sc. and Ph.
 D. Committee Meetings (additional items are to be included in pre-reclassification, pre-qualification, and time-to-completion meetings, see committee meeting descriptions)

-- A committee meeting report cover page (available here).
+- A Supervisory Committee Meeting page (available here).

 - Previous committee meeting evaluation.

 - A Title Page: Name, Date of Entry into Graduate Program, Project Title, List of Committee Members, Meeting Location, Date and Time.

 - A paragraph briefly (300 words or less) summarizing the background and main goals of the research (i.e., an abstract).